maet3608/nuts-flow/_sources/tutorial/divide_conquer.rst.txt

 >>> '12' >> Concat('abcd', [3, 4, 5]) >> Collect()
 ['1', '2', 'a', 'b', 'c', 'd', 3, 4, 5]

-Note that ``Concat`` is memory efficient and does not materialze any of the input iterables or the concatenated result in memory; e.g. in contrast to the following code:
+Note that ``Concat`` is memory efficient and does not materialize any of the input iterables or the concatenated result in memory; e.g. in contrast to the following code: